StagPython/StagPy/README.md

   function;
 - `rprof`: computes and/or plots radial profiles;
 - `time`: computes and/or plots time series;
-- `var`: displays a list of available variables.
+- `var`: displays a list of available variables;

-StagPy uses the external modules `matplotlib` and `numpy`, please install them if needed.
-To check that everything work fine, go to the `data` directory of the repository and run `../main.py field`.
-Three PDF files with a plot of the temperature, pressure and stream function fields should appear.

-To make StagPy available from everywhere in your system, you can make a soft link toward `main.py` in a directory which is in your PATH environment variable (e.g. `ln -s $PWD/main.py ~/bin/stagpy`).

-By default, StagPy looks for the binary data files in the current directory, with a name `test_x00100`. `x` is replaced by the needed parameter name (e.g.
-`t` if you want to read the temperature data file).

-You can change the default behaviour by editing the `defaut_config` variable definition in the `constants.py` module.
-You can also ask for a specific file from the command line.
-For example, if your data file is `output/bin_x05600`, you can access it with `./main.py field -p output -n bin -s 5600` (see `./main.py -h` for a complete list of options).
+- `config`: configuration handling.

+You can run `stagpy --help` (or `stagpy -h`) to display a help message describing those subcommands.
+You can also run `stagpy <subcommand> --help` to have some help on the available options for one particular sub command.

+StagPy looks for a StagYY `par` file in the current directory.
+It then reads the value of the `output_file_stem` option to determine the location and name of the StagYY output files (set to `test` if no `par` file can be found).
+You can change the directory in which StagYY looks for a `par` file by two different ways:

+- you can change the default behavior in a global way by editing the config file (`stagpy config --edit`) and change the `core.path` variable;
+- or you can change the path only for the current run with the `-p` option.

 The time step option `-s` allows you to specify a range of time steps in a way which mimic the slicing syntax: `begin:end:gap` (both ends included).
 If the